 In the ensuing years, Washington expanded Mount Vernon from 2,000 acres into an 8,000-acre property with five farms.
 He grew a variety of crops, including wheat and corn, bred mules and maintained fruit orchards and a successful fishery.
 He was deeply interested in farming and continually experimented with new crops and methods of land conservation.

 Over the course of the grueling eight-year war, the colonial forces won few battles but consistently held their own against the British.
-In October 1781, with the aid of the French (who allied themselves with the colonists over their rivals the British), the Continental forces were able to capture British troops under General Charles Cornwallis (1738-1805) in Yorktown, Virginia.
+In October 1781, with the aid of the French (who allied themselves with the colonists over their rivals the British), the Continental forces were able to capture British troops under General Charles Cornwallis (1738-1805) in the Battle of Yorktown.
 This action effectively ended the Revolutionary War and Washington was declared a national hero.

 America’s First President

-In 1783, with a peace treaty signed between Great Britain and the U.S., Washington, believing he had done his duty, gave up his command of the army and returned to Mount Vernon, intent on resuming his life as a gentleman farmer and family man.
+In 1783, with the signing of the Treaty of Paris between Great Britain and the U.S., Washington, believing he had done his duty, gave up his command of the army and returned to Mount Vernon, intent on resuming his life as a gentleman farmer and family man.
 However, in 1787, he was asked to attend the Constitutional Convention in Philadelphia and head the committee to draft the new constitution.
 His impressive leadership there convinced the delegates that he was by far the most qualified man to become the nation’s first president.

-At first Washington balked.
+At first, Washington balked.
 He wanted to, at last, return to a quiet life at home and leave governing the new nation to others.
 But public opinion was so strong that eventually he gave in.
 The first presidential election was held on January 7, 1789, and Washington won handily.
 John Adams (1735-1826), who received the second-largest number of votes, became the nation’s first vice president.
 The 57-year-old Washington was inaugurated on April 30, 1789, in New York City.
 Because Washington, D.C., America’s future capital city wasn’t yet built, he lived in New York and Philadelphia.
 While in office, he signed a bill establishing a future, permanent U.S. capital along the Potomac River—the city later named Washington, D.C., in his honor.

 The United States was a small nation when Washington took office, consisting of 11 states and approximately 4 million people, and there was no precedent for how the new president should conduct domestic or foreign business.
 Mindful that his actions would likely determine how future presidents were expected to govern, Washington worked hard to set an example of fairness, prudence and integrity.
 In foreign matters, he supported cordial relations with other countries but also favored a position of neutrality in foreign conflicts.
 Domestically, he nominated the first chief justice of the U.S. Supreme Court, John Jay (1745-1829), signed a bill establishing the first national bank, the Bank of the United States, and set up his own presidential cabinet.

 His two most prominent cabinet appointees were Secretary of State Thomas Jefferson (1743-1826) and Secretary of the Treasury Alexander Hamilton (1755-1804), two men who disagreed strongly on the role of the federal government.
 Hamilton favored a strong central government and was part of the Federalist Party, while Jefferson favored stronger states’ rights as part of the Democratic-Republican Party, the forerunner to the Democratic Party.
 Washington believed that divergent views were critical for the health of the new government, but he was distressed at what he saw as an emerging partisanship.

 Washington left one of the most enduring legacies of any American in history.
-Known as the “Father of His Country,” his face appears on the U.S. dollar bill and quarter, and hundreds of U.S. schools and towns, as well as the state of Washington and the nation’s capital city, are named for him.
+Known as the “Father of His Country,” his face appears on the U.S. dollar bill and quarter, and dozens of U.S. schools, towns and counties, as well as the state of Washington and the nation’s capital city, are named for him.